ankitbishtkec/generic-ecommerce-website/README.md

 10- Add code to send cart abandonment email.

-DEMO:
+###DEMO:

-Demo images/ videos of website can be found inside 'demo' folder.
+Demo images/ videos of website can be found inside 'demo video' folder.

 Currently, this code is running at http://128.199.200.150/1/retoss/index.php .
 However, this demo will be removed from the url soon.

-Landing page background image:
+###Landing page background image:

 http://foodiesfeed.com/homemade-turkish-gozleme/